Idaho's Citizen Legislature

 The Legislature at Work

 Some of the activity on the floor is necessary daily routine.
 For this reason, at times, members will be away from their desks.
 Some may be in caucuses, which are informal meetings of the members of one political party, or perhaps testifying for their own bills before Senate or House committees.
 Others may be involved in hurried conferences with other members, or be seeing constituents or groups from their home districts who are visiting the Capitol.
-Some of the informal conferences on controversial issues will occur on the floor itself.

 The Committee Structure